JackDougherty/jack-site/_pages/dataviz/index.md

 ### Tues 16 Nov
 - Make revisions to Build Stage 4 based on instructor feedback
-- Prep for 60-second presentations with Hartford community partners
+- Practice a 45-second presentation of your work in front of class, to prepare for Hartford community partners on Thursday

 ### Thur 18 Nov
 - Zoom meetings with Hartford Community Partners to present Build Stage 4